EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 {:.no_toc}
 ### Pro tips:
 - Ferry: book in advance and take an early morning ferry - these are less crowded.
 It will also give you more time on the island.
+- Ferry : Arrive at least 30 minutes in advance.
 - Book a golf cart and explore the island and its many beaches.
 - Spend at least an entire day on the island.
 Take a morning ferry, stay overnight (for the biobay tour) and take a ferry the day after.
 - Book the Biobay tour with JAK and pay cash to save 5$ per person.
 Additionally, when you call them to book, if you don't receive a confirmation email, call them again or email them to avoid what happened to us.